Kilimbi/ChaosEngineering/README.md

 # ChaosEngineering
-Series of scripts to simulate conditions of disk space, cpu stress and network delay Scripts requiring elevated privileges have `sudo` on the given examples.
+Series of scripts to simulate conditions of disk space, cpu stress and network delay

+Scripts requiring elevated privileges have `sudo` on the given examples.

+Be sure to install the dependency packages specified on each script before running.

 ## Usage: